-Power Automate offers a variety of string functions that we can use in our MS flows.
+There are a variety of Power Automate string functions of string functions that we can use in our MS flows.
 In this tutorial, we’ll find out the usage and importance of another complicated string function – the Power Automate split function.

 The split function simply returns an array of items based on the provided string and a delimiter.